lhr-solar/BPS/README.md

 ## Rules
 Make sure to have fun!

 Commit frequently into your own branches.
 Create a Pull Request whenever you are ready to add you working code to the master branch.
+Make sure that your code compiles without any errors or warnings before you open a pull request.
 You must select 1 reviewer for approval.
 Follow the coding guidelines in the Solar Google Drive.
 The reviewers will make sure everything is up to par with the coding standards.

 Reviewers: (More will be added)
 1. Sijin Woo